Center-of-mass energy dependence of intrinsic-$k_T$ distributions obtained from Drell-Yan production: Conclusion

 This study emphasises the important role of soft gluons in inclusive distributions.
 The inclusion of the non-perturbative region $z \to 1$ in the evolution equation as well as in the TMD evolution is essential for the description of the low \ptll\ region in Drell-Yan production.
 This non-perturbative region is included by construction in \PBset~Set2 and this leads to a width of the intrinsic \kt -distribution independent of the collision energy $\sqrt{s}$ .

 0.5 cm \begin{tolerant}{8000}

 {\bf Acknowledgments.} We are grateful for many fruitful discussions within the CASCADE group.
 This article is part of a national scientific project that has received funding from Montenegrin Ministry of Education, Science and Innovation.
 We also acknowledge funding from the European Union's Horizon 2020 research and innovation programme under grant agreement STRONG 2020 - No 824093.
-A. Lelek acknowledges funding by Research Foundation-Flanders (FWO) (application number: 1272421N). \end{tolerant}
+A. Lelek acknowledges funding by Research Foundation-Flanders (FWO) (application number: 1272421N).
+S. Taheri Monfared acknowledges the support of the German Research Foundation (DFG) under grant number 467467041.